LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 ## Step 5: Add Chrome driver to the project
 1) Download Chrome driver from http://chromedriver.chromium.org/downloads

-(Note: make sure the version of Chrome driver matches the Chrome browser version on you PC)
+Note: make sure the version of Chrome driver matches the Chrome browser version on you PC!

 2) Create a New Package and name it 'drivers' by right click on the src and select New >> Package
 3) Place Chrome driver from your Download folder to project's src/drivers folder
 ## Step 6: Write End 2 End test in a Feature file
-For the purpose of this tutorial, we use the test longer than the usual.
-This is to demonstrate right examples of framework components.
-Cucumber Framework requires to have complex page objects, various configurations and challenges.
+For the purpose of this tutorial, we use the test longer than usual.
+This is to demonstrate right example of framework components.
+Cucumber Framework requires to have complex page objects, various configurations and other challenges.
-This end-to-end scenario could be viewed as a business scenario to automate and it will help us demonstrate Cucumber framework implementation
+This end-to-end scenario could be viewed as a business scenario to automate and it will help us demonstrate Cucumber framework implementation.
-1) Test to Automate
+1) Test to Automate:

-User visits Demo Website and searches for a Dress.
-User selects the first product and goes to product page.
+User visits Demo Website and searches a 'Dress'.

+User selects the first product from the search results and goes to product page.

-User successfully adds it to the bag.
+User successfully adds the product to the cart.
 User continues to Cart Page from mini cart icon at the top right corner.

 Then user moves forward to Checkout page and order details.

 User fills in required information, accepts Terms and conditions and proceeds with the order.

 User is presented with order confirmation including details on the purchased dress.

-2) Create Feature File:
+2) Create a Feature File:
-2.1) Create a New Package and name it 'features', by right click on the src/test/resources and select New >> Package.
+2.1) Create a New Package and name it 'features' by right click on the src/test/resources and select New >> Package.
 (Note: It is always recommended to put all the feature files in the resources folder).
-2.2) Create a Feature file and name it as End2End_Test.feature by right click on the above created package and select New >> File.
+2.2) Create a Feature file and name it 'End2End_Test.feature' by right click on the above created package and select New >> File.

-(Note: all feature files must have .feature extension)
+Note: all feature files must have .feature extension

 3) Add the test steps to the feature file as follows:
+### End2End_Test.feature
 ```
 Feature: Automated End2End Tests
   Description: The purpose of this feature is to test End 2 End integration.

   Scenario: Customer place an order by purchasing an item from search
-    Given user is on Home Page
+    Given I am on Home Page
-    When he search for "dress"
+    When I search for product in dress category
-    And choose to buy the first item
+    And I choose to buy the first item
-    And moves to checkout from mini cart
+    And I move to checkout from mini cart
-    And enter customer personal details
+    And I enter my personal details
-    And place the order
+    And I place the order
-    Then verify the order details
+    Then Order details are successfully verified
 ```

 ##  Step 7: Create a JUnit Test Runner
- 1) Create a New Package and name it as runners by right click on the src/test/java and select New >> Package.
+ 1) Create a New Package and name it 'runners' by right click on the src/test/java and select New >> Package.
- 2) Create a New Java Class file and name it as TestRunner by right click on the above created package and select New >> Class.
+ 2) Create a New Java Class file and name it 'TestRunner' by right click on the above created package and select New >> Class.

-(Note: It is important to have a key word 'Test' as a part of a runner class name, so test(s) can be run from the command line using Maven)
+Note: It is important to have a key word 'Test' as a part of a runner class name so test(s) can be run from the command line using Maven

 ## Step 8: Write test code to Step file
 To get the steps automatically generated, we need to execute TestRunner class.
-Right click on the TestRunner file and select
+Right click on the TestRunner file and select:

 ```
 Eclipse: Run As >> JUnit Test